Moksy-Lab/einstein/README.md

 ### Our Mission
 To democratize e-learning by offering high-quality, professional templates at no cost.
 Designed on the Bootstrap framework, our templates are not only responsive but also meticulously documented, ensuring adaptability across various platforms.

-## May Fair: eLearning Redefined
+## Einstein: eLearning Redefined

-Introducing **May Fair**, a cutting-edge eLearning template tailored to revolutionize your educational experience.
-Built with the modern educator and learner in mind, it effortlessly combines aesthetics with functionality.
+Presenting **Einstein**, an innovative eLearning template designed to transform your educational journey.
+Crafted with the contemporary educator and learner in consideration, it seamlessly melds style with practicality.

 ### Key Features:
 - **Responsive Design:** Seamless experience across devices.